 Most Responsive and Responsible Bidder

 After bids are read and tabulated, they are analyzed by the department requesting the goods or services to determine the most responsive and responsible bid.
-Although the time varies, analysis and award are generally completed within forty-five (45) days.
+Although the time varies, analysis and award are generally completed within 45 days.
 An independent review of bid responses is made by the Purchasing Division to determine concurrence with the department recommendation.

 Bid tabulations showing bid results are posted on the DemandStar website.